quanterall/HaskellMaterials/basics/extras/parsing-with-megaparsec.md

 ### Starting from the top

 It's not unreasonable to start out with a high-level view of this problem.
-We want to parse several `hosts` entries from this file.
-They are all going to be separate by newlines.
+We want to parse several `hosts` entries from this file and they are separated by newlines.
 Each entry will start with an IP address and then a list of hostnames:

 ```haskell
 -- | This is the function that actually makes sure we run the parser on content.
 Everything that